 It's our turn to take care of the land, provide a new walking trail, and adapt the existing house into an office and learning center open to all.

-The existing house provides ample room to expand office space as well as transform the two-car garage into a spacious new learning center.
+The existing house provides ample room to expand office space as well as transform the two-car garage into a spacious area for HCT's land stewardship needs.

 The Learning Center